weiguojiang/jwg.github.io/_posts/2016-03-25-loadbalance-general-knowledge.md

 keeping per-connection state is necessary to maintain application uptime due to the dynamic nature of the cloud. weighted random load balancing policy, which reduces the need for per-flow state synchronization among load balancer instances.

-contributions:

- * Identifying the requirements and design space for a cloudscale solution for layer-4 load balancing.
- * Providing design, implementation and evaluation of Ananta that combines techniques in networking and distributed systems to refactor load balancer functionality in a novel way to meet scale, performance and reliability requirements.
- * Providing measurements and insights from running Anant in a large operational Cloud.

 Background: